How does someone pass the ICC Residential Building Contractor (C) exam?

 Building Envelope 12%

-2. How to study for the Residential Building Contractor (A) (F13) Test
+2. How to study for the Residential Building Contractor (C) (F13) Test

 Knowing how to tackle answering questions from all of the required sections is a daunting task.
 Practicing answering building code questions is essential for a contractor.
 In the field, a contractor should be able to answer general questions about structural framing, fire rated assemblies, finishes, glazing and the associated rating requirements of a building.